Thewildweb/SimpleSerp/readme.md

 - Replace the google_client function with a GoogleClient class
 - Dynamicly create new context after a failed query
-- Dynamicly get a new proxy after a failed query
+- Dynamicly get a new proxy after a failed queryl
 - Write tests
 - Parse Video
 - Parse Images